freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-83-path-sum-four-ways.english.md

   \end{pmatrix}$
 </div>

-Find the minimal path sum from the top left to the bottom right by moving left, right, up, and down in `matrix`, a 2D array containing an 80 by 80 matrix.
+Find the minimal path sum from the top left to the bottom right by moving left, right, up, and down in `matrix`, a 2D array defined in the background, containing an 80 by 80 matrix.

 </section>